-However, it is important that practices plan for how they will ensure that their patients are able to access spirometry from a practitioner on
+However, it is important that practices plan for how they will ensure that their patients are able to access spirometry from a practitioner on the National register.

 So here is what a practice can do - starting now - to be preparing for the National register.